(This page revised May 12, 2015)

 Gray pen has a 1939/1940 pre-production clip with no Blue Diamond.

 1946 saw the introduction of Parker’s first attempt to retire the by-then ancient Vacumatic filler.
 In that year, along with the button-filling VS, the company brought out a new “51” that featured a spoon filler operated by a long-stroke button similar in appearance and action to the multistroke Vacumatic pump.
 One of the ways Parker reduced cost was to make the threaded collar that secures the filler of plastic, in a red color to distinguish it visually from the black-anodized metal collar of the Vacumatic version.
 When the plastic proved too fragile in real-world use, engineers replaced it with red-anodized aluminum.
 Because of the collar’s color, Parker designated this “51” model as the Red Band version, while the Vacumatic-filling “51” was called the Black Band version.
 For various reasons, the Red Band “51” was retired in 1947, making it one of Parker’s shortest lived pens.

-In order to improve the Slender’s asethetics, Parker’s designers made the
+In order to improve the Demi’s asethetics, Parker’s designers made the

 new version a little longer than the Vacumatic-filling Demi and a little